maxrothman/config/README.md

 * Change the login shell
   * In System Preferences>Users & Groups, unlock then right click on your user and select "Advanced Options"
   * Change "Login shell" to `/usr/local/bin/bash`
-* Copy pre-push to where your hooksPath points in gitconfig
 * In System Preferences>Keyboard>Shortcuts, disable all of the shortcuts involving ctrl.
 A bunch of them are used by VSCode, but Apple decided it'd be better to use them for switching spaces.

 ## Complete